letsemploy/docs/docs/implementation/ojobpub-schema.md

 ---
 # oJobPub - Open Job Publishing Initiative

-Meta data format to publish open jobs on your website.
+Meta data format to publish open jobs on your website in a structured way.

 ### Type: `object`